Marshall-mk/computer-vision/README.md

-## History and generations of computer vision architectures.
+## History of computer vision architectures.
 A focus on Classification, Segmentation and Object detection networks.

 | Paper | Date | Description |